deezed420/PiCraft/README.md

 ## Cons
 * Work in progress
+* Small popularity
+* May be buggy

 # Server Support
 PiCraft allows you to supply your own server.jar or download one automatically.
-PiCraft can automatically download
+PiCraft can automatically download most popular minecraft servers.
+You can see our download support below.

 ## Bukkit Forks
 * Spigot